salvaleonrp/di-ept-json-lidar/README_EXPANDED.md

-# di-ept-json-lidar-simple
+# di-ept-json-lidar

-This repo is a sample workspace to read an EPT JSON dataset from the [USGS 3DEP Lidar Point clouds published in a public Amazon S3 bucket](https://registry.opendata.aws/usgs-lidar/), read the Lidar data and create raster data and other derivatives. .<br/>
+This repo is a sample workspace to list and download the EPT JSON dataset and Lidar data from the [USGS 3DEP Lidar Point clouds published in a public Amazon S3 bucket](https://registry.opendata.aws/usgs-lidar/).<br/>

-Credits to Michael Grieco of AllPointsGIS for  this user suggested workflow.
-Michael intends to instruct his students in getting public data Las data from the USGS and create raster data from them.
+Credits to Michael Grieco of AllPointsGIS for requesting ESRI Support for this sample workspace.

 ## Features
 Completed
+* Read directly from the USGS public bucket <br/>
+* List all projects from the bucket<br/>
+* Filter project list (Optional - by typing a state abbreviation in user paramter) <br/>
 * Read the EPT JSON Lidar dataset<br/>
+* Create the coverage of each project using the boundary.json file<br/>
 * Read, split and create data derivatives from the Lidar point cloud.<br/>
 Being considered:
+* Add a State geometry filter parameter.<br/>
 * Share as web tool<br/>

 ## Warning: